BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-extension.md

 view.updatePadding(vertical = 10.toPx(context))
 ```

-`BetterAndroid` also provides a `View.updateMargin` method, which is used in the same way as `View.updatePadding`.
+`BetterAndroid` also provides a `View.updateMargins` and `View.setMargins` method, which is used in the same way as `View.updatePadding`.

 This method will only take effect when `LayoutParams` of `View` is `MarginLayoutParams`, and will have no effect in other cases.